k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 This need presents several critical data challenges for enterprises:

-- **Data Fragmentation**: Enterprise data resides across dozens of disparate systems (CRM, billing, ERP, support platforms), making it challenging to provide complete, unified information to AI applications
+- **Data Fragmentation**: Enterprise data resides across dozens of disparate systems (CRM, billing, ERP, support platforms), making it difficult to deliver complete, unified information to AI applications
-- **Real-Time Requirements**: AI applications require quick access to current data to support conversational experiences and ensure response accuracy
+- **Real-Time Requirements**: AI applications require quick access to current data to support conversational experiences and ensure accurate responses
 - **Security & Privacy**: Strict access controls and data sanitization are essential - LLMs should only access data relevant to the current user and specific business context, and with appropriate scrubbing or masking of sensitive content.
-- **Scale & Performance**: Supporting thousands of concurrent AI interactions while maintaining rapid response times across enterprise-scale data volumes
+- **Scale & Performance**: Supporting thousands of simultaneous AI interactions while maintaining high-speed responses across enterprise-scale data volumes
 - **Data Quality & Reliability**: Ensuring AI responses are grounded in complete, current, and accurate information to prevent hallucinations and maintain user trust